Henderson High School Henderson High School

 This achievement standard involves using advanced programming techniques to develop a computer program.

-The assessment activity requires that the students develop a computer program in an appropriate programming language that is well structured and tested.
+The assessment activity requires that the students develop a computer program in an appropriate programming language that is well-structured and tested.

-Example might include a fast-food ordering system, a quiz program or an interactive game.
+Examples might include a fast-food ordering system, a quiz program or an interactive game.

 Any programming language is acceptable as long as it allows student’s programs to include:

-• variables storing at least two types of data (e.g. numeric, text, Boolean)
+• Variables storing at least two types of data (e.g. numeric, text, Boolean)

-• sequence, selection and iteration control structures
+• Sequence, selection and iteration control structures

-• input from a user, sensor(s), or another external source(s)
+• Input from a user, sensor(s), or another external source(s)

-• output of some description.
+• Output of some description.

 The step-up from Level 1 is the requirement for students to program using advanced programming techniques which are clearly specified in the Standard, and to test and debug the program effectively.